Aider-AI/aider/docs/benchmarks-1106.md

 whenever one of these things changes.
 For example,
-whenever I change aider's prompting or the backend which drives LLM conversations, I benchmark it to make sure these changes produce improvements (not regressions).
+whenever I change aider's prompting or the backend which drives LLM conversations, I run the benchmark to make sure these changes produce improvements (not regressions).

 The benchmark asks GPT to complete the
 [Exercism Python coding exercises]().